BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

 - it goes to the essential, and keeps nothing else than what's essential
 - the taken example is a RISC processor, that shares several similarities with RISC-V

-What we learn there is that there will be a _register file_, that will read two values from two registers and optionally write-back one.
+What we learn there is that there will be a _register file_, that stores the so-called _general-purpose_ registers.
+By general-purpose, we mean that each time an instruction reads a register, it can be any of them, and each time an instruction writes a register, it can be any of them (unlike the x86 that has _specialized_ registers).
+To implement the most general instruction (`register OP register -> register`), the register file will read two registers at each cycle, and optionally write-back one.

 There will be an _ALU_, that will compute an operation on two values.

 There will be also a _decoder_, that will generate all required internal signals from the bit pattern of the current instruction.
 I recomment you take a deep look at it, and do some schematics on your own to have all the general ideas in mind